developer-zebra/developer-zebra-site/src/datawedge/8-1/guide/admin/index.md

 * Config file is always named `datawedge.db`
 * Profile naming convention: `dwprofile_<profilename>.db`<br>

-## Import NextGen SimulScan Templates
+## Import NextGen SimulScan templates
 Import customized NextGen SimulScan Templates for document capture.
 This populates the selection for the [Document Capture Template](../input/barcode/#documentcapturetemplate) under the SimulScan scanning.
 Contact your local Zebra Sales Representative for assistance in creating the template.
 Refer to [SimulScan Template](/mx/datawedgemgr/#simulscan-template-action) in DataWedge Manager CSP for more information.

 <br>